utking/nogios/README.md

 * Python3 (with pip, setuptools, wheel)
 * MySQL for storing the database, if MySQL engine is used (with mysql-client)
+* Windows users need to have JSON1 extension installed to be able to work with Json fields in SQLite (https://stackoverflow.com/questions/62637458/django-3-1-fields-e180-sqlite-does-not-support-jsonfields#answers-header)
 * Docker and docker-compose for running development using Docker
 * Dev packages for Python3 and MySQL, for installing MySQL Python modules (python-dev, libmysqlclient-dev)
 * NodeJs and NPM for VueJs-based Web interface